Il suono del Lungarno Photo credit: © Emma Ricci-De Lucca

-- a major in Major in Letters in Italian (track A)
+- Major in Letters in Italian (track A)

-- a major in Major in Intercultural Italian Studies (track B)
+- Major in Intercultural Italian Studies (track B)

-- a major in Comparative Literature with Italian as the primary or secondary language
+- Major in Comparative Literature with Italian as the primary or secondary language

-- as a major or minor in International Studies
+- a major or minor in International Studies

 What to do with a major in Transnational Italian Studies?

 Perhaps the best way to answer this question is to see what our alumnae have done over the years –

 - Internships in Milano (SITE Program, one or two years).

 - Graduate School (History, Literature, Linguistics, Romance Languages, Public Health, Library and Information, Social Work, International Education), Law School, Medical School, Veterinary School.

 - Teaching Italian as a second language in Elementary, Middle, and High School